 Once a cannabis plant is harvested and dried, the bud is then trimmed and manicured for commercial distribution.
 Cultivators typically trim sugar leaves to make buds look more appealing to consumers and improve the overall quality of the product.
 While most cultivators trim their cannabis after drying, some prefer to trim while the plant is still wet.
 When left on the bud for a dry trim, sugar leaves offer the bud protection throughout the drying process.

-As you’ve encountered different cultivars of dry flower over the years, you’ve probably noticed that some buds contain small leaves while others are completely leafless.
-Some cultivators may leave sugar leaves on the bud if they have a particularly attractive trichome sheen that may add to the bud’s aesthetic value, rather than take away from it.
-Others may prefer to leave the sugar leaves to add weight to their yield.
+You’ve probably noticed that some buds contain small leaves while others are completely leafless.
+Some cultivators may leave sugar leaves on the bud if they have a particularly attractive trichome sheen that may add to the bud’s aesthetic value.
+Others may prefer to leave them on to add weight to their yield.
 Whether sugar leaves are left on a cultivated bud depends entirely on the cultivator who did the trimming and manicuring.

 Sugar leaves, frequently covered in cannabinoid and terpene-rich trichomes, are often used to make cannabis concentrates.
 The goal with a concentrate is to isolate and accumulate the plant’s cannabinoids and terpenes for maximum potency.
-Sugar leaves may not be as potent as colas, but their relatively high trichome concentration makes them a great source for isolating and concentrating the most desirable compounds of the cannabis plant, so much so that the end result is guaranteed to be more potent than dry flower.
+Sugar trim may not be as potent as cannabis flowers, but the relatively high amounts of trichomes found in sugar trim makes it a great source for isolating and concentrating the most desirable compounds of the cannabis plant, so much so that the end result is guaranteed to be more potent than dry flower.

-If you’re trimming sugar leaves that will be repurposed for concentrates, take care when handling your bud and leaves.
+If you plan on using sugar trim to make concentrates, exercise care when handling plant material.
 Each instance of contact can result in trichome loss or damage.
 Whenever possible, hold your plant and branches by the end of the stem, and be as careful as possible with your sugar leaf trimmings.
 Ideally, you’ll want to trim your plants over a screen to collect trichomes that may break off.